 This is another very important aspect of evaluating a site’s SEO profile.

-Countless studies (and our own experience) including this one by SEMRush shows that backlinks are among the top factors Google considers while ranking sites in its search results..
+Countless studies (and our own experience building white hat HARO backlinks) including this one by SEMRush show that backlinks are among the top factors Google considers while ranking sites in its search results.

 But not every backlink is good for your site.

 Which is why it’s important to carefully look at the backlink profile of the site you’re planning to invest in.